ridiks10/levelcoin/README.md

  - 10 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Swiscoin client sofware, see http://www.swisopensource.com
+For more information, as well as an immediately useable, binary version of the Levelcoin client sofware, see http://www.swisopensource.com

 License
 -------

-Swiscoin is released under the terms of the MIT license.
+Levelcoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process